surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 22.3.0-dev.1 =
+= 22.3.0-dev.2 =

-(2026/06/09) Added a new "Service Area(s)" option in the Document SSO metabox for the Schema Service type.
+(2026/06/09) Added a new "Service Areas" option in the Document SSO metabox for the Schema Service type.
 Changed Schema "areaServed" markup from Schema GeoShape to GeoCircle.

 = 22.2.1 =